Home /

 !
 S. Magallón (2009): Flowering plants (Magnoliophyta).
 PDF file, In: S.B.
 Hedges and S. Kumar (eds.): The Timetree of Life (see here).

-Susana Magallón and Amanda Castillo (2009): Angiosperm diversification through time.
-PDF file, American Journal of Botany, 96: 349-365.
+S. Magallón and A. Castillo (2009): Angiosperm diversification through time.
+Free access, American Journal of Botany, 96: 349-365.

 !
 J. Massoni et al. (2014): Fossil calibration of Magnoliidae, an ancient lineage of angiosperms.
 Palaeontologia Electronica.